ps4star/FSE/ref.md

 fcall stdlib.nickname_frlg ;valid
 fcall nickname_frlg ;invalid, will error

-namespace stdlib ;nickname is currently only available for FRLG until I figure out how to make it not crash in RSE.
+namespace stdlib ;nickname is currently only available for FRLG until I figure out ;how to make it not crash in RSE.
 Sorry :(

 fcall nickname_frlg ;valid
 fcall stdlib.nickname_frlg ;still valid